Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

+For example, the work \cite{HKW} identifies a certain generalized affine (or BFN) Springer fiber with the central fiber of the small resolution $\cL_n \to \mathcal{Z}_n$ of Drinfeld's Zastava space $\mathcal{Z}_n$ by Laumon's space $\cL_n$.
+Our localization formula could serve as a way of explicitly relating the ``BFN Springer action" on homologies of spaces of quasimaps and the $\mathcal{U}_\hbar \fg\fl_n$-action of Feigin-Finkelberg-Frenkel-Rybnikov on $\cL_n$ \cite{FFFR}. \end{remark} In \cite{GORS}, Gorsky-Oblomkov-Rasmussen-Shende (GORS) suggested a connection between the homology of the Hilbert scheme in the quasi-homogeneous case and irreducible representations of the spherical Cherednik algebra.
+Using the above proposition, we verify an isomorphism between these representations: \begin{theorem}[Theorem \ref{thm:glnirrep}] When $\gcd{(n,k)} = 1$, we have as modules for the spherical rational Cherednik algebra of $\fg\fl_n$. \end{theorem}

-\begin{theorem}[Theorem \ref{thm:glnirrep}] When $\gcd{(n,k)} = 1$, we have as modules for the spherical rational Cherednik algebra of $\fg\fl_n$. \end{theorem} \begin{remark} For the case of $(2,2\ell+1)$ torus knots we show that this is the case directly; see \ref{appendixB} for details.
-For the remaining cases the direct analysis becomes cumbersome, so we combine earlier work of \cite{Kiv1, Ren, OY} to conclude the result.
+\begin{remark} For the case of $(2,2\ell+1)$ torus knots we show this directly, see Section \ref{sec:SCA2}.
+For the remaining cases the direct analysis becomes cumbersome, so we resort to a dimension computation to conclude the result.
 It is however remarkable that our approach is, in principle, amenable to completely explicit computation, when compared with e.g. \cite{OY}.
-We also note that Theorem \ref{thm:fdirrep} is compatible with the earlier results and conjectures of \cite{VV, OY, ORS, GORS} relating modules for the spherical rational Cherednik and $\Hilb^\bullet(\hC_{n,k})$. \end{remark}
+We also note that Theorem \ref{thm:fdirrep} is compatible with the earlier results and conjectures of \cite{VV, OY, ORS, GORS} relating modules for the spherical rational Cherednik algebra and $\Hilb^\bullet(\hC_{n,k})$. \end{remark}